Ship from a bird's-eye view

 2. Batteries are becoming more powerful

-In the past, batteries were mostly used for spinning reserve, where the battery provides the entire load for the application.
-For example, the spare genset would be turned off and the battery would provide the power for station keeping in offshore applications.
+In the past, batteries on hybrid ships were mostly used for spinning reserve, where the battery provides the entire load for the application.
+For example, the auxiliary genset would be turned off and the battery would provide the power for station keeping in offshore applications.
 Batteries were smaller and they were also used for peak shaving and ramp-up support.

-Today’s ship batteries of up to 40 MWh make it possible to achieve zero-emission manoeuvring.
-Such a battery can also provide power during harbour stays.
+Today’s marine batteries of up to 54 MWh make it possible to achieve zero-emission operations.
+A marine battery with this level of capacity can also provide power for the ship during harbour stays.

-However, the size of the battery is not the only important factor to consider.
-The right battery depends on how it will be used and the operating profile of the vessel.
+However, the size of the battery in a hybrid ship is not the only important factor to consider.
+The right battery for your ship depends on how it will be used and the operating profile of the vessel.

-Lower prices are not the reason for the trend of more powerful batteries.
-Although we saw a steady decline before 2020, this has now stopped.
-With the increasing global demand for the cells and their raw materials the price is not likely to fall further.
+Lower prices are not the reason for the trend of more powerful batteries alone.
+The steady decline in battery prices seen prior to 2020 has slowed down.
+With the increasing global demand for the cells and their raw materials, the price of marine batteries for hybrid ships is not likely to fall further.

 What does this mean for ship owners?

-Bigger batteries offer more flexibility for zero-emission operation as they can take on more energy-intensive tasks.
-Designing a hybrid propulsion system based on your operating profile can lead to new ways to operate your vessel and greater efficiency gains.
+Bigger batteries offer more flexibility for zero-emission ship operation as the batteries on a hybrid ship can take on more energy-intensive tasks.
+Designing a hybrid propulsion system based on your operating profile can lead to new ways to operate your vessel and even greater efficiency gains.

-For example, a variety of different modes can be added to a Wärtsilä-designed propulsion system so the vessel operator can automatically run the propulsion train at optimal efficiency.
+For example, you can add a variety of different modes to a Wärtsilä HY propulsion system that will automatically run the propulsion train at optimal efficiency.

 Battery technology has proven its long-term reliability in the demanding world of shipping.
 A reliable marine battery is crucial for the smooth operation of ships, and Wärtsilä has been a pioneer in this field.
-Our marine batteries have been in use for over 10 years, and they continue to perform well.
+There are Wärtsilä marine batteries that have been in use for 15 years, and they continue to perform well.
 This makes us the only integrator to achieve such a level of reliability.

-Because the battery helps optimise the propulsion system, its ideal size depends on the vessel’s operational profile.
+Battery function is more important than battery size because the battery on a hybrid ship helps optimise the propulsion system, so its ideal size depends on the vessel’s operational profile.
 Different modes make it possible for the vessel operator to choose the most efficient way to run the propulsion system.
 For example, when shore-side charging is required, sailing considerations are not as important for battery sizing as charging time and capacity.

 Because the battery helps optimise the propulsion system, its ideal size depends on the vessel’s operational profile.